denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ```

 The attractiveness of variadic arguments is based on their variadic nature.
 However, using them can involve more work for the Java developer,
-like creating a new descriptor for each possible arguments combination and a related method handle.
+like creating a new descriptor for each possible argument combination and a related method handle.
 So, the following code will fail:
 ```java
 (int) printfHandle.invoke(namedArg, nameVararg); // method type: (MemorySegment,MemorySegment,Void)int